pretix/pretix-docs/docs/guides/event-series.md

 In order to create several new dates for this event series, click :btn-icon:fa3-plus: Create many new dates:.
 The process is very similar to creating a single date.
-It is illustrated in the example below.
+It is illustrated in the following example.

 ![Page titled "Create multiple dates", displaying options for a repetition rule and times, as well as a preview of dates about to be created. ](../assets/screens/event-series/create-multiple-example.png "Create multiple dates example" )